 Forums are an important part of the Congress to get an in-depth understanding of current trends, latest research, guiding strategies and leading practice.
+Check below the 2018 edition Forums.

 Monday, 17 September